 A number of other factors may also be relevant, including the age, gender, maturity, cultural, ethnic and religious background of the person under 18 as well as their personal circumstances and previous life experiences.

 Programme-makers should discuss and agree with the commissioning editor and programme lawyer the appropriate checks to be carried out in advance but these might typically include the following (subject to the child's and parents' consent as appropriate):

 - Contacting and consulting with the under-18's GP;

 - Contacting and consulting with the under-18's school/college;

 - Contacting and consulting with any mentor or similar person (including members of the contributor's wider family e.g. grandparents);

-- Depending on the circumstances of the particular under 18 and/or the nature of the programme, consideration may need to be given as to whether any additional investigations into his/her suitability should be made - for example, by an appropriate expert such as a child or educational psychologist (see below).
+- Depending on the circumstances of the particular person under 18 and/or the nature of the programme, consideration may need to be given as to whether any additional investigations into his/her suitability should be made - for example, by an appropriate expert such as a child or educational psychologist (see Use of an Independent Expert below).

 Programme makers should keep a documented trail of relevant checks, correspondence and any concerns raised throughout the production.

 Programme-makers, in consultation with the commissioning editor and programme lawyer, must consider whether they need to carry out documented risk assessments of the impact on the under-18's emotional and mental wellbeing and welfare as well as their physical health and safety.
 Again, the need for these will depend on all the relevant circumstances including the under-18's age, gender, physical and mental capacity, their maturity, cultural, ethnic and religious background, as well as their previous life experiences.